About this website

 About me

 Like most British people I’m not great at languages - a little French and less German, Spanish and Italian, and very little Mandarin and hardly any Japanese.
-I try to learn languages a bit because of the additional insight it gives into other cultures but I don’t blame the British in general for their lack of facility with languages, as if it betrayed insularity or xenophobia, a common accusation; we have an asymmetric relationship with other languages & countries because we’re already speaking the international lingua franca.
+I try to learn languages espcially before I travel because of the additional insight it gives into other cultures and it’s polite but I don’t blame the British in general for their lack of facility with languages, as if it betrayed insularity or xenophobia, a common accusation; we inevitably have an asymmetric relationship with other languages & countries because we’re already speaking the international lingua franca.

-Almost everything can be interesting if you invest time and effort.
+I’m convinced everything can be interesting if you invest time and effort.
 As someone educated in maths and working in IT I’m very aware of the supposed philisitinism of the STEM-trained but I’d turn the accusation around onto the Arts crowd.
-Next to nobody knows much about, or cares about, culture and history but in any case that culture includes science, maths and technology.
+Next to nobody knows much about, or cares about, the humanities and arts either, and in any case our culture includes science, maths and technology.
 This isn’t a criticism – people have their lives to live and that’s difficult enough.

-I’m politically ordinary.
-I started out on the Left and joined Labour when I was 15 just as the entryist Militant group gained a stranglehold on the Labour Party Young Socialists – so I became a Trotsykist, which had the attraction of annoying my parents.
-Militant was kicked out and prompted that speech by Kinnock, when he berated Liverpool Council leaders, but I’d already dropped my involvement by then.
-Over time I moved to the centre, joined the party again when Blair took over, left again, and now I reject the idea of arranging policies along a L-R continuum, and I dislike political tribalism.
+Politically I’m fairly ordinary, starting out on the Left and drifting rightwards as i aged.
+I joined Labour when I was 15, just as the entryist Militant group gained a stranglehold on the Labour Party Young Socialists – so I became a Trotsykist, which had the attraction of annoying my parents.
+Militant was kicked out and prompted that 1985 speech by Kinnock, when he berated Liverpool Council leaders, but I’d already dropped my involvement by then.
+I joined the party again when Blair took over, left again, and now the simplistic arrangment of policies along a L-R continuum no longer makes sense to me, and I dislike political tribalism.
 I’m more conservative now, in an Oakshottian way.

 To be conservative … is to prefer the familiar to the unknown, to prefer the tried to the untried, fact to mystery, the actual to the possible, the limited to the unbounded, the near to the distant, the sufficient to the superabundant, the convenient to the perfect, present laughter to utopian bliss

-You can find me on Twitter at askdavidjones and on Instagram as davidjonesphotos
+You can read my CV here You can find me on X (Twitter) at askdavidjones, on Instagram as askdavidjones and on LinkedIn as thisisdavidjones